SaschaWillems/Vulkan/examples/gltfscenerendering/README.md

 Along with the base color we now also get the index of the normal map for that material in ```normalTextureIndex```, and store several material properties required to render the different materials in this scene:

 - ```alphaMode```<br/>
 The alpha mode defines how the alpha value for this material is determined.
-For opaque materials it's ignored, for masked materials the shader will discard fragments based on the alpha cutuff.
+For opaque materials it's ignored, for masked materials the shader will discard fragments based on the alpha cutoff.
 - ```alphaCutOff```<br/>
-For masked materials, this value speficies the threshold between fully opaque and fully transparent.
+For masked materials, this value specifies the threshold between fully opaque and fully transparent.
 This is used to discard fragments in the fragment shader.
 - ```doubleSided```<br/>
 This property is used to select the appropriate culling mode for this material.
 For double-sided materials, culling will be disabled.